Board & Secretariat

 He is a member of Friends Ikara Flinders, Friends of Innamincka Reserves, Friends of Coorong, 4WDSA and Campground Hosts.

-Pam joined the Friends of Parks SA Inc. Board in 1993, and is a member of the Friends of Volunteer Programs Unit.
-Her current roles are Secretary and Admin Officer.
+Pam joined the Friends of Parks SA Inc. Board in 1993, and is a member of the Friends of Volunteer and Visitor Programs Unit.
+Her current roles are Secretary to the Board, and Admin Officer for the Volunteer and Visitor Programs Unit, NPWS, DEW.

 Executive Director, National Parks and Wildlife SA, DEW